STARS-Design-Track-2023/OpenLane-flow/README.md

 ./setup.py
 ```

-If the insatall was successful you should see the following output in you terminal at the
+If the install was successful you should see the following output in you terminal at the
 end of your run.
 You have sucessfullu set up your OpenLane environment!!
 ```
 ```